 When you fly all the way across the Pacific to Fiji, you could be forgiven for wanting to do nothing but eat, drink, and have a small army of friendly people waiting on you and entertaining you.

-Turtle Island resort is happy to grant that Fantasy Island wish for you.
-The staffers even know you’re coming when they see “The plane, the plane!” as it glides down toward the beach after landing in the water.
+This private island resort is happy to grant that Fantasy Island wish for you.
+The staffers at Turtle Island Fiji even know you’re coming when they see “The plane, the plane!” as it glides down toward the beach after landing in the water.
 As I took off my shoes to wade to the shore, two men grabbed my wife and carried her to the beach.
 There someone handed us our welcome cocktails—the ones we had requested in advance via an e-mail form—and then our private “bure mama” introduced herself.

 A bure is a traditional house in Fiji and our “room” had more square feet than the first starter home I bought in my late 20s.
 Our bure mama explained how everything worked as we looked around the flower-strewn space.
 She showed us the walkie-talkie we could use to request anything we wanted.
 Later we used it to ask for a cookie jar refill and some more beers in the fridge.
 But another guest told us later he’d requested a bottle of rum and a foot massage.